AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/configure-brand-permissions.md

 See [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html) in _Enterprise and Teams administration guide_.

-## Step 2: Assign a GenStudio system manager profile to user group
+## Step 2: Assign a GenStudio system manager profile to the user group

 Once you have created a new user group and added users, you can assign the **Adobe GenStudio system manager** profile to this group.
-The entitlements associated to the assigned profile gives all users in this group GenStudio [!DNL Brands] permissions (create, update, and delete brands).
+The entitlement associated to the assigned profile gives all users in this group GenStudio [!DNL Brands] permissions (create, update, and delete brands).

 **To assign a profile to the user group**: